abo-junghichi/postnameforth/README.md

 # postnameforth

-This is a dialect of forth language which names each of words after the definion of it's body.
+This is a dialect of forth language which names each of words after the definition of it's body.

 There occurs a problem in ordinary forth when a word whose name is same with the defining word's one